 - Open Science Communication Consultant & Trainer since 2012

 - PhD in Developmental Biology

-With a background in Evolution and Developmental Biology, Dr. Jo Havemann is a trainer and consultant in [Open] Science Communication and [digital] Science Project Management.
-Her work experience covers NGOs, a science startup and international institutions including the UN Environment Programme.
-With a focus on digital tools for science and her label Access 2 Perspectives, she aims at strengthening global science communication in general – and with a regional focus on Africa – through Open Science.
+With a background in Evolution and Developmental Biology, Dr. Jo Havemann is a trainer and consultant in Open Scholarly Communication and Research Project Management.
+She is also the co-founder and lead coordinator at AfricArXiv – the publishing platform to increase the discoverability of African research accomplishments.
+With a focus on digital tools for science and her label Access 2 Perspectives, she aims at strengthening globally inclusive science communication and research management through the adoption of Open Science practices.

 - regular training practice since 2012

 - certified instructor (German Chamber of Industry and Commerce)

 - Contributor at the OpenAIRE Training Coordinators – Community of Practice

 My work is tied to values such as transparency, accountability, cooperation /co-creation, and diversity.
 I have a research background in Molecular Biology, a trainer certificate, and more than 10 years of practice in the field of science communication.
 As co-creatives at Access 2 Perspectives, we are institution-independent consultants creating products for you to the best of our knowledge where we compare services by commercial and non-commercial providers for researchers across all disciplines and can therefore present and explain how they differ, complement each other, the pros and cons of each and in combination to make your research workflow digitally seamless and efficient.